-Dumfries and Galloway's vision is that all young people will receive an appropriate offer of post-16 learning, training, employment or personal skills development with 100% positive destinations for all school leavers in Dumfries & Galloway.
+Partners across Dumfries and Galloway are committed to the vision that all young people should receive an appropriate offer of post-16 learning, training, employment or personal skills development.
+This vision is underpinned by an ambition to achieve 100% positive destinations for all school leavers in the region.
 Planning forms part of the process for ensuring there are opportunities available for young people on leaving school.
 Planning will help identify the most appropriate offer that matches young people's needs and aspirations.

 It must be:

-- at the right level - accessible both in terms of location and local labour market opportunity - delivered through the right learning method - fit with each young person's chosen pathway the right learning - taking up work based learning, finding employment including Apprenticeships with a range of options on personalisation and choice.
-This will include staying on at school, entering further or higher education, taking up an Apprenticeship, participating in training, or taking part in personal skills development in a community learning and development setting or a third sector organisation
+- at the right level - accessible both in terms of location and local labour market opportunity - delivered through the right learning method - fit with each young person's chosen pathway